SubhashBose/MSO-365-E5-AR/README.md

     - **secret** is the Application secret you get it from previous steps
     - Execute, When browser window opens and MS login page shows, edit the URL's `scope` query part and replace its value with  `Mail.Read+Mail.ReadWrite+MailboxSettings.Read+MailboxSettings.ReadWrite+Directory.Read.All+Directory.ReadWrite.All+Files.Read.All+Files.ReadWrite.All+Sites.Read.All+Sites.ReadWrite.All+User.Read+User.Read.All+User.ReadWrite.All+offline_access`
     - Press Enter, Select admin account.
-    - on success, go to the prompt and save the `refresh_token`.
+    - on success, go to the prompt and save the `refresh_token` values from JSON output.
 7. Keep Application ID, Secret, Refresh_token handly you will need it in the next step
 8. Go to the project settings and from the left hand side menu select Secrets and Variables > Actions
 9. Click **New repository secrets.** and create three variables and set the value as given below